manhhungking/Rock-paper-scissor/README.md

 We would like to express our gratitude to the following individuals and organizations for their contributions to this project:

 - **David Barclay**: For providing the initial implementation and inspiration for the multiplayer Rock-Paper-Scissors game.
 [GitHub](https://github.com/barclayd/Multiplayer-Rock-Paper-Scissors)
-- **GitHub Community**: For their valuable feedback, suggestions, and contributions to the project repository.
 - **Stack Overflow**: For providing a wealth of knowledge and resources that helped address technical challenges encountered during the development process.
+- **Teacher and T.A Tri**: For their guidance, support throughout the duration of the project.